DiRAC-Training/FM001-Bash-command-line/_episodes/00-hpc-intro.md

 Learning to use Bash or any other shell sometimes feels more like programming than like using a mouse.
-Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.
+Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their outputs are lines of text rather than something visual like a graph.
 However, using a command line interface can be extremely powerful, and learning how to use one will allow you to reap the benefits described above.